The following action steps provide ideas to help keep employees engaged while working during the COVID-19 pandemic:

 - Take the time to listen to one another.
 The COVID-19 pandemic is a rapidly evolving situation that may cause people to feel overwhelmed or anxious.
 Expressing concerns and feeling heard are key to strengthening workplace relationships.

-- For those working remotely, make it a priority to connect with colleagues virtually.
+- Make it a priority to connect with colleagues who are working virtually.
+Include them in meetings and impromptu discussions when possible.
 Organize virtual gatherings and activities such as a virtual coffee break or lunch, posting pet photos on a Teams channel, or initiating a virtual run/walk.

 Developing your skills, expanding your knowledge, and acquiring new abilities help you engage with your work in new ways and allows you to grow professionally on-the-job while also positioning you for new opportunities.